 TH: The collection has a great group of contributors with diverse backgrounds.
 Were there any stories that surprised you or broadened your perspective to parts of St. Louis that you’re less familiar with?

 SP: Not so much in terms of locale, more in the sense of the worlds they enclose.
-Linda Smith’s storydsc00349-version-2“Tell Them Your Name is Barbara” is an amazing story about a woman traveling back and forth between two very different worlds, a posh Central West End law office and a crack house in East St. Louis.
+Linda Smith’s story“Tell Them Your Name is Barbara” is an amazing story about a woman traveling back and forth between two very different worlds, a posh Central West End law office and a crack house in East St. Louis.
 She paints the inhabitants of the crack house with a deft sympathy that a lot of writers wouldn’t have bothered with.
 And Jedidiah Ayres’s “Have You Seen Me?” deals with the lives of runaways in squats, and some of the details of it come from things he witnessed working at an old job years ago.

 TH: If you’re able to discuss, what new projects are you working on now?